keptn/spec/design_docs/selfhealing_featuretoggle.md

     An example can be seen in this screenshot:
     ![Custom alert](./assets/dt-custom-alert.png)
+    TODO update screenshot

-    Please note that in this case, the title of the custom alert has to match the remediation name in the remediation.yaml file, i.e., in this case `responsetime_p90_sockshop_carts`.
+    Please note that in this case, the title of the custom alert has to match the remediation name in the remediation.yaml file, i.e., in this case `responsetime_p90`.